RavanH/orange-confort-plus/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add the Orange Confort+ accessibility toolbar to your WordPress site.
+Add the Orange Comfort+ accessibility toolbar to your WordPress site.

 == Description ==

-This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) accessibility toolbar to your WordPress website.
+This plugin adds the [Orange Comfort+](https://confort-plus.orange.com/index_en.html) accessibility toolbar to your WordPress website.
 You can choose between version 4 and 5 of the toolbar.

 Orange Comfort+ is a browser extension that facilitates reading and navigation on web pages.
 It adjusts the display of text, buttons, links, as well as vocalization and navigation by offering specific buttons, a large mouse pointer, a highly visible focus, and quick access to numerous settings.

 Comfort+ settings will only work correctly on websites that comply with accessibility standards.
 If a site is inaccessible, its functionality may be significantly compromised.

-A Pause button allows you to temporarily disable Comfort+.
+For web developers, Comfort+ is an excellent way to showcase the accessibility improvements made to their websites.

 The Orange Comfort+ service was created by Orange.
 It embodies a design approach centered on the diversity of users and follows the principles of universal design: an interface for everyone, with personalized settings for each individual.